AshridgeTechnologies/elemento/stories/Generic model object.md

 - Generic type to recognise properties?
 - Components have metadata to hold state props etc
 - Get rid of stateProperties - only used in Inspector
+- Probably - keep special model classes for Project, App, Page, but have schema too

 To Do
 -----

+- How to deal with specific code-gen requirements?
+  - generator classes
+  - make the component do the work at runtime
 - Ensure all prop options can be set by the schema
 - BUT move state/stateAndDom out of schema - how?
 - Work out best way to define what an element can contain eg parentType